The Mechanic - a fable in six parts - Grand Finale

-In his fascination with new perspective, the Woodsman didn't think to put down the axe but carried it with him.
+In his fascination with new perspective, the Woodsman didn't think to put down his axe but carried it with him.
 The sun was brighter as the woods became sparse next to the gravel road.
 He could see across the marsh, but the paved factory street was too distant to be visible from here.
 He thought it a good idea to make this walk part of his daily schedule.

 "Uh, excuse me?"
 A voice emanated from the woods nearby.
 The Woodsman turned in that direction; a human appeared.
 "Hey, sorry, I've been hiking and got turned around."